 MacBook Pro 16-inch (512GB):

-There's a $214 discount on this turbo-charged MacBook Pro, with an i7 processor, 16GB RAM and a 512GB SSD.
+There's a $200 discount on this turbo-charged MacBook Pro, with an i7 processor, 16GB RAM and a 512GB SSD.
 Those are some powerful specs, and all in a sleek and slimline luxury chassis as well.
-Plus, we were seeing this model at $14 more last week.

 This week's best MacBook deals in the UK